ObjectModules/deploy/[Mapping]-Overall.md

 #Overall Mapping
 This page is the last page of this section.
 From the _[[Employment|[Mapping]-Employment]]_  & _[[Merging|[Mapping]-Merging]]_ concept, here we are going to display the overall mapping by [[diagram|[Mapping]-Overall#by-diagram]] and [[tabulation|[Mapping]-Overall#by-tabulation]].

-_Hopefully you can follow and able to understand to what we have explained.
-You may check if you have made clear yourself by answering [[questionnaire|[Mapping]-Overall#question-for-you]] on the last of this page._
+_Here we do our best to explain as you might get confused.
+However, in order to get easier on following this section we recommend you to make clear yourself to our [[previous section|[Mapping]-Merging]]._

 ##Basic
 Let's put again the mapping here: